Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 + {"n": 3, "t": "CONSTRAINTS", "x": "Maximum 800 words.
 Include citations."}

-This is infinitely more reviewable than a diff of two blobs of text.
-The reviewer can see immediately: the CONSTRAINTS band changed, length increased, citations added.
-No other bands were affected.
+This is far easier to review than two blobs of changed text.
+The reviewer sees right away: the CONSTRAINTS band changed, the length went up, citations were added.
+Nothing else was touched.

 CI/CD for Prompts